transitland/mobility-explorer/docs/overview.md

 [Mobility Explorer](https://mobility-explorer.netlify.com) helps you understand transportation networks around the world.
 Search for a place or browse the map, and use the buttons to view transit routes, stops, and operators.

-Use Mobility Explorer to query and visualize transit data from [Transitland](https://transit.land), a community-edited, open transit data aggregation project that Mapzen sponsors, and to analyze access using other Mapzen Mobility services.
+Use Mobility Explorer to query and visualize transit data from [Transitland](https://transit.land), a community-edited, open transit data aggregation project, and to analyze access using the Valhalla routing engine.

 ## Documentation Contents